Exclusive: Saudi Aramco board sees too many risks for New York IPO - sources

-New York offers the largest investor base in the world, vital for an IPO that aims to attract as much as $100 billion (81.5 billion pounds), a sum that could prove tough for other exchanges to raise.
+New York offers the largest investor base in the world, vital for an IPO that aims to attract as much as $100 billion, a sum that could prove tough for other exchanges to raise.
 U.S. President Donald Trump urged the kingdom to list in New York.

 One source familiar with the IPO plan told Reuters the board, made up of cabinet ministers and Aramco executives, had concluded at an August meeting that a U.S. listing would not be considered "unless Aramco is offered sovereign immunity that protects it from any legal action."